 Fuel cells have been a notoriously reliable power source first used in space application especially in the Apollo program but have been struggling to reach commercial markets until today due mainly to cost constraints and rare fuels.
 At INERGIO we have taken a unique approach towards miniaturizing SOFC for small-sized and mobile applications.
 Our technology allows the use of commercial fuels with high energy density such as butane, the same fuel that we have in the cigarette lighter, providing an eco-friendly solution.
 Our fuel flexibility allows us to benefit from cheap commerical fuel now and easily move to hydrogen in near future once the infrastrucutre is ready.
 With our technology we are not only introducing a new level of autonomy but also we pave the path towards green energy.

 To build a miniaturized-SOFC system we propose a novel approach with a unique competitive advantage of integrating the complete SOFC system on a space-grade glass/ceramic composite substrate.
 With this method, we are addressing the main challenges of SOFC miniaturization, i.e. severe thermal stress, low scalability, complex system integration, packaging, and high cost of fabrication that eventually prevented micro-SOFCs to turn into a marketable product.

 Encouraged by the interest of several potential customers, our critical path right now is being able to deliver a solution reaching the basic requirements expected for a pilot product.
-So far we have developed our first MVP capable of delivering 25W, the same unit can deliver up to 80W of power.
-We have performed our first out-of-lab testing and now we are finalizing our MVP to start our pilot testing with customers.
-This is planned to be done in Q3 2021.
-The overall goal is to have our first product (InoPower 1.0) ready for CE certification by Q4 2021.
+So far we have developed our first MVP capable of delivering 50W, the same unit can deliver up to 150W of power.
+We have performed several out-of-lab testing and now we are finalizing our MVP to start our pilot testing with customers.
+The overall goal is to have a fully validated and CE certified product by the end of 2022.

 Am Projekt beteiligte Personen